Health Encyclopedia

 • Try to ignore whining and other behavior that isn't harmful.

-• Help your child brush their teeth every day.
+• Help your child brush their teeth twice a day and floss once a day.
 Use a tiny amount of fluoride toothpaste.

 • Try to read to your child every day.